Formlabs/Hackathon-2021-CheckMeet/doc/QuickStart.md

 ### Connect the device to your Wi-Fi network

-An unconfigured device always boot up acting as a Wi-Fi access point with a name like `ESP_abcdef`.
+An unconfigured device always boot up acting as a Wi-Fi access point with a name like `CheckMeet_ABCDEF`.

 1. Connect to the device via Wi-Fi, a cellphone can be used for this.
 2. The device will present a captive portal where the Wi-Fi can be configured.